 This is another “buzz” word.
 But it is not so obvious for companies not coming from the software industry or coming with a pure embedded software mindset and its ''waterfall approach''.
 IoT sees many new comers discovering the software challenges, and trying to apply their regular development processes (V cycle for example) to the IoT project.
 That is the best way to burn it in endless discussions on product scope, spend a lot of money on redeveloping things, and delaying your project launch forever.

 WHERE AND HOW TO START YOUR IoT PROJECT?

-These are the first steps to follow when you want to manage an IoT project:
+These are the first steps to follow when you want to manage a serious IoT project:

 1. START WITH ''WHY''

 As Simon Sinek would say, you’d better start with the “why” before launching any useless project.
 So, why do I want to launch an IoT project?

 - Do I want to launch something that makes my company look trendy and innovative?